-The proposal improves wireless telecommunication service in the wooded hillside residential area.
-The installation will be camouflaged to blend-in with the existing surrounding wooded area to have minimal visual impacts on public views.
+The proposal improves wireless telecommunication service in the hillside residential area.
+The installation will be camouflaged to blend in with the existing surrounding tall trees to have minimal visual impacts on public views.
 It will protect the value of private and public investments in the area.

-3. That the proposed design conforms in all significant respects with the Oakland General Plan and with any applicable design review guidelines or criteria, district plan, or development control map which have been adopted by the Planning Commission or City Council,
+3. That the proposed design conforms in all significant respects with the Oakland General Plan and with any applicable design review guidelines or criteria, district plan, or development control map which have been adopted by the Planning Commission or City Council.

 The subject site is located within the Hillside Residential General Plan designation classification which is intended to create, maintain, and enhance neighborhood residential areas that are characterized by detached, single unit structures on hillside lots.
-The proposed unmanned wireless telecommunication facility will be located on an existing PG &E utility pole and will not adversely affect or detract from the residential characteristics of the neighborhood.
-Visual impacts will be minimized since the area is heavily wooded with trees partially obscuring view of the pole.
-Therefore, the Project conforms to and the General Plan and applicable design review criteria.
+The proposed unmanned wireless telecommunication facility will be located on an existing PG &E utility pole and will not have significant adversely affect or detract from the residential characteristics of the neighborhood.
+Visual impacts will be minimized since the area is surrounded with mature tall trees with trees partially obscuring views of the pole.
+Therefore, the Project conforms to the General Plan and applicable Design Review criteria.